LandSharkFive/TreapOne/README.md

 # Treap

 This project contains a Treap binary search tree (BST) demonstration.
-The application inserts and deletes random numbers into a semi-balanced binary search tree and prints them.
+The application inserts and deletes random numbers into a semi-balanced binary search tree.

 ## Install and Build